 In this study, total reproductive costs and accessory costs both showed a steeper than isometric increase with seed size (Table 2), indicating proportion of reproductive energy invested in accessory tissues is higher in larger-seeded species.
 Previous studies have not found evidence for the increase in total reproductive costs and accessory costs with increasing seed size to be other than isometric in angiosperms (Henery & Westoby 2001; Moles, Warton & Westoby 2003; Lord & Westoby 2006; Chen et al. 2010; Lord & Westoby 2012).
-They affirmed theories on optimal energy allocation that suggest that despite the enormous diversity of floral forms and the known adaptive function of many floral parts (Harder & Barrett 2006; Harder & Johnson 2009), all seed sizes are equally costly to produce (Rosenheim et al. 2010; Mironchenko & Kozłowski 2014).
-Our result suggests that among our study species there are (slight) additional benefits to being large-seeded that have not been explored in this study, such as higher seedling germination and success (Moles & Westoby 2006).

 Shifts in accessory costs with plant size and age